Melindrea/static-sites/content/antoniusm.se/posts/004-the-forgotten-violin.md

 menu: false
 ---

-It was time.
-Her younger brother was dead.
+<p class="c-lead c-lead--dropcap"><span class="c-lead__opening">It was time.
+Her younger brother</span> was dead.
 Nothing tied her to the farmstead, not anymore.
-Kari paused at the top of the hill and glanced back at what had been her home her entire life.
+Kari paused at the top of the hill and glanced back at what had been her home her entire life.</p>

 “Kari, you do not need to leave.”
 Her sister-in-law, a matron with greying temples, wiped her rough hands on her apron.
 “We still have plenty of things for you to do here.”